-The government will allow investors to withdraw money from their qualified retirement plan to pay for deductible medical expenses, "to the extent that the unreimbursed medical bills exceed 7.5 percent of the person's adjusted gross income," says Alan Rothstein, a CPA at Rothstein & Co., in Avon, Conn.
+The government will allow investors to withdraw money from their qualified retirement plan to pay for unreimbursed deductible medical expenses that exceed 10 percent of adjusted gross income.

 The IRS dictates that investors must be totally and permanently disabled before they can dip into their retirement plans without paying a 10 percent penalty.

 Rothstein says the easiest way to prove disability to the IRS is by collecting disability payments from an insurance company or from Social Security.

 Penalty-free withdrawals can be taken from an IRA if you're unemployed and the money is used to pay health insurance premiums.
 The caveat is that you must be unemployed for 12 weeks.